dy/subscript/plan.md

   - that leaves parse unworkable and meaningless.
 Minimal level thing maybe?
 * [x] Test low-precedence unary, like  `-2*a^3 + -a^2`
 * [x] Unknown operator test case, like <<< or >==
+* [x] expr can skip end, if passed: low-hanging fruit
 * [ ] ideas snippets
   * [ ] !keyed arrays? [a:1, b:2, c:3]
   * [ ] parser examples as chunks